-EGFR mutation not prognostic factor in non-small cell lung cancerJanuary 15th, 2013 in Cancer /
+EGFR mutation not prognostic factor in non-small cell lung cancerJanuary 15, 2013 in Medicine & Health / Cancer

 Recent studies have demonstrated that molecular-targeted agents, such as epidermal growth factor receptor (EGFR) tyrosine kinase inhibitors (TKI), may prolong survival of selected patients based on tumor biomarkers.
 The presence of mutation in the EGFR gene is known as a predictive marker for the response to treatment.
 However, whether or not these EGFR mutations are prognostic factors for non-small cell lung cancer (NSCLC) has not been known.
 A recent study published in the February 2013 issue of the International Association for the Study of Lung Cancer's (IASLC) Journal of Thoracic Oncology, concludes EGFR mutations are not a prognostic factor in surgically resected patients or patients with recurrence treated with conventional therapies.
 However, after disease recurrence, administration of EGFR tyrosine kinase inhibitors can prolong survival.